afontenot/pyweight/docs/md/Technical Concepts.md

 Nutr Rev. 1987 Aug;45(8):225-31.
 doi: 10.1111/j.1753-4887.1987.tb02684.x.
 PMID: 3306482.

-[^8]: Hall, Kevin D et al. “Energy balance and its components: implications for body weight regulation.”
-The American journal of clinical nutrition vol. 95,4 (2012): 989-94. doi:10.3945/ajcn.112.036350

-[^9]: Lee, Dong Hoon et al. “Development and validation of anthropometric prediction equations for lean body mass, fat mass and percent fat in adults using the National Health and Nutrition Examination Survey (NHANES) 1999-2006.”
+[^8]: Lee, Dong Hoon et al. “Development and validation of anthropometric prediction equations for lean body mass, fat mass and percent fat in adults using the National Health and Nutrition Examination Survey (NHANES) 1999-2006.”
 The British journal of nutrition vol. 118,10 (2017): 858-866. doi:10.1017/S0007114517002665

-[^10]: Gómez-Ambrosi, Javier et al. “Clinical usefulness of a new equation for estimating body fat.”
+[^9]: Gómez-Ambrosi, Javier et al. “Clinical usefulness of a new equation for estimating body fat.”
 Diabetes care vol. 35,2 (2012):
 383-8. doi:10.2337/dc11-1334

-[^11]: Cui, Zhaohui et al. “Evaluation of anthropometric equations to assess body fat in adults: NHANES 1999-2004.”
+[^10]: Cui, Zhaohui et al. “Evaluation of anthropometric equations to assess body fat in adults: NHANES 1999-2004.”
 Medicine and science in sports and exercise vol. 46,6 (2014): 1147-58. doi:10.1249/MSS.0000000000000213